 ASI 130 Animal Science (4) i.
-Introductory course in animal science; emphasizes fundamental concepts of animal breeding, management, marketing, nutrition, and physiology as they apply to the livestock industry.
+Introductory course in animal science with emphasis on fundamental concepts of animal breeding, management, marketing, nutrition, and physiology as they apply to the livestock industry.
 Three hours lecture, two hours lab.

 ASI 236 Fundamentals of Animal Nutrition (3) i.
-Studies various nutrients and their function, digestion, and metabolism by various species of animals.
-Prerequisite: ASI 130; CHE 104 recommended or equivalent chemistry course.
+Studies various nutrients, their function, digestion, and metabolism by various species of animals.
+Prerequisite: ASI 130 and CHE 104 recommended or equivalent chemistry course.